ineshshukla/athena/README.md

 The engine supports the UCI protocol for communication with compatible GUIs.
 Refer to the UCI interface documentation for more information on interaction.

+---
 ## Lichess.org
 ---------
 You can play against the engine on lichess.org using the ShailChoksi/lichess-bot bridge and a BOT account.
 See the section on lichess.org in the Usage instructions for more details.
+You can also look the bot up on lichess as "Athena-AI".